May 2007 Newsletter

 The place selected for this stupendous occasion is a small plateau surrounded by low hills, which lies on the northern side of the Himalayas, not far from the frontier of Nepal, about 400 miles west of Lhasa.
 This location is commonly referred to as the Wesak Valley and the occasion is referred to as the Wesak Festival.
 Bishop C. W. Leadbeater gave a first-hand account from his personal participation and the Wesak Festival is described in great detail in his book The Masters And The Path which was first published in 1925.
 Geoffrey Hodson verified the account of the Wesak Festival, as described by CWL, when he attended it on May 30, 1949 as entered in his occult diary (Light of the Sancuary).

-Normally this day coincides with the 15th (full-moon) day of the Fourth Month of the Chinese Lunar calendar, which is always a public holiday in Singapore.
-We shall hold our traditional annual Wesak Day celebration on the public holiday on Friday, 12 May 2006 at 11 a.m. although the actual Wesak Festival is on the following day.
-We shall give an account of the Wesak Festival and also show a documentary film by an Australia TV station on the pilgrimage to the Wesak Valley.
+Normally this day coincides with the 15th (full-moon) day of the Fourth Month in the Chinese Lunar calendar, which is always a public holiday in Singapore.
+This year, Wesak Day, as we know it esoterically, falls on 2 May 2007 while the official Wesak Day public holiday is on 31 May 2007.
+We shall hold our traditional annual Wesak Day celebration, nevertheless, on the public holiday on Thursday, 31 May 2007 at 11 a.m.

 White Lotus Day